averyreynolds/Rundown/backend/README.md

 First-time flow: `POST /portfolio/connect` registers (once) and returns a SnapTrade connection portal URL; open it, connect a brokerage account, then `/portfolio/accounts` and `/portfolio/positions` return real data.
 Before connecting, those two routes return `409` (not a crash) so the frontend can distinguish "nothing to show yet" from a provider outage.

+`POST /advisor/chat` answers a question grounded only in the data you name in `context_refs` (`symbols`, and/or a `filing_ref` for citation-grounded filing summarization) — it never answers from the model's general knowledge, and it never tells you what to do with a position.
+Returns `422` if none of the referenced context is actually available (no symbols, no connected portfolio, no matching filing).

 ## Running the test suite

 ```bash